 - Th2 pathway: Associated with antibody-mediated immunity and extracellular parasites.
 When overactive, the Th2 pathway is associated with asthma and allergies.

 This is, of course, an oversimplification of a very complex process.
-In general, chronic Lyme and other illnesses associated with chronic immune dysfunction and stealth microbes are Th1 dominant.
+In general, chronic Lyme and other illnesses associated with cellular stress and stealth microbes are Th1 dominant.